 IONA FLIES AWAY is a concert/storytelling/theater work in progress.
-A story of a girl coming into being a woman and the stumbling blocks along the way.
+A story of a girl from a family who becomes a woman because that's what happens.

 The work has previously had a workshop reading in a different iteration at Horizon’s Theater (Washington, DC).
 I am now working with singer/songwriter Kelly Sloan to reconfigure the piece to create a concert/storytelling/theatrical experience.